ministryofjustice/itpolicycontent/content/confluence/enterprise/ict-security-policy.md

 Identification, authentication and authorisation security controls are implemented by both technical controls within the ICT system and by procedural controls which are followed by users and administrators of that ICT System.

-Where these security controls are implemented within the ICT system, the ICT Security – Technical Controls Policy [Ref, 1] provides further detail on the MoJ policy in this area.
+Where these security controls are implemented within the ICT system, the [ICT Security – Technical Controls Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/technical-controls-policy/) provides further detail on the MoJ policy in this area.

-For procedural controls, the ICT Security - Acceptable Use Policy [Ref, 2] provides details on the MoJ policy with regards to the usage of ICT systems.
+For procedural controls, the [ICT Security - Acceptable Use Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/it-acceptable-use-policy/) provides details on the MoJ policy with regards to the usage of ICT systems.

 ## Technical Controls and Codes of Connection

 <table border='1'>
 <tr><td>POL.ITSEC.027:
 <br/>
-The implementation of all ICT systems <b>must consider</b> technical security controls with respect to the ICT Security - Technical Controls Policy [Ref, 1] for any risks identified through the business impact assessment and/or accreditation process.
+The implementation of all ICT systems <b>must consider</b> technical security controls with respect to the <a href="https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/technical-controls-policy/">ICT Security - Technical Controls Policy</a> for any risks identified through the business impact assessment and/or accreditation process.
 This is subject to any risk management decisions taken as part of the accreditation process.</td></tr>
 <tr><td>POL.ITSEC.028:
 <br/>
 Where a MoJ ICT system shares services and/or data with; a) another system in different MOJ ICT business domain, b) another government department and/or c) a third party, technical Codes of Connection <b>must be</b> established and agreed with the relevant parties which include (but are not limited to): system Accreditor, ITSO, IAO and information sharing parties.
-Further details provided in ICT Security – Acceptable Use Policy [Ref, 2]</td></tr>
+Further details provided in <a href="https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/it-acceptable-use-policy/">ICT Security – Acceptable Use Policy</a></td></tr>
 </table>

 ## ICT Security Incident Management